hirezio/given/packages/jasmine-given/README.md

 - ☑ Wrapped sync functions as async to [prevent zalgo](https://blog.izs.me/2013/08/designing-apis-for-asynchrony)

 **BREAKING CHANGES:**
-I removed a bunch of features that I didn't really use that much over the years and made the library more complicated to implement.
+I removed a bunch of features that I didn't really use that much over the years which also made this library more complicated to implement.

 - ⛔ `Add()` is removed
 - ⛔ `Invariant()` is removed